infopark-customers/scrivito-another-cookie-banner/README.md

   ]
 }
 ```

 ## Translations

 I18next is used for localization.
-There are some standard localization which can be overritten by configuration.
+There are some standard localization which can be overwritten by configuration.

 Some blocks in translation files depends on cookies configurations.

 `CookieDeclinedPlaceholder`: contains translations for Gatekeeper-Component.
 To define diffrent localization for different cookies you have to define new block under `CookieDeclinedPlaceholder` which have same name like your cookie. e.g for cookie named `gmap` you should create block:
 ```
   "gmap": {